curlew-knotwork/djembe/README.md

 | **Oral** | GUN | - | GO | DO | PA | - | - | - | DUN | - | GO | DO | PA | - | - | - |

 ### [ 5 ] Soli (12/8 - Rites of Passage)
-**Master's Wisdom:** Regally paced triplet feel.
+**Notes:** 'Regally' paced triplet feel.
 Feel the internal "rolling" of the three-note groups.

 | Beat | 1 | . | . | 2 | . | . | 3 | . | . | 4 | . | . |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |